LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 1. Create another t2.micro instance with an Ubuntu AMI and expose port 80.
   - You cannot run Nginx with Amazon Linux distro.
 Nginx recommends Ubuntu.
   - For ubuntu, your SSH command will be slightly different.
 Instead of `... ec-user@<publicDNS>`, your username will be 'ubuntu.
-So, you would write `... ubunutu@<publicDNS>`.
+So, you would write `... ubuntu@<publicDNS>`.
 2. SSH into your instance, update everything and install Nginx.

 ```c